 There are a number of Altar Servers assisting at different Masses in Holy Cross Church.
 Parents can approach Father Paul after their children have received First Communion to ask whether their children can receive training to become Altar Servers.
 Usually around September / October children will attend training consisting of up to three one-hour sessions after school in the Church.
 They can then attend and serve at the Mass most convenient for them and are allocated tasks on a monthly rota basis.
 On the Feast of St Stephen (Boxing Day) after a year’s probation, servers are enrolled in the Guild of St Stephen and given a medal with a red cord, signifying St Stephen was a Martyr, also shown on the medal by the Crown.
 After 10 years of distinguished service a silver medal is presented with a red cord and a gold medal again with a red cord, after 50 years of distinguished service.

-For more information please contact Father Paul or use the contact form.
+For more information please use the contact form.